 For a child who is covered by separated or divorced parents and a court decree does not stipulate which parent has health insurance responsibility, then the coverage of the parent with custody pays first.
 The payment order for this dependent child is as follows:

 - · Custodial parent.

 - Spouse of custodial parent.

-- Non-custodial parent.
+- Other parent.

-- Spouse of non-custodial parent.
+- Spouse of other parent.

 Earliest Effective Date

 If none of these rules apply, the parent's coverage with the earliest continuous effective date pays first.